schof/schof.github.io/faq/index.md

 ## Is any money used to support candidates?

 No. Take Back the Tenth does not support individual candidates.
+You donation will be used exclusively for activities related to opposing Barbara Comstock.

 ## Are you part of the Indivisible Organization?